 Together with pot restraints, stove gimbals are an important safety feature of any marine stove.
 The first time I used the gimbal — on our first charter — I felt like a true “cruiser.”
 In the years since then, it’s become common place to use a swinging stove.

 Generally, gimbaled stoves have a latch that keeps the stove from swinging when it’s not in use or not needed.
 These are usually some form of barrel latch that you slide to release.
 Once released, the stove will swing with the motion of the boat.
-While I use my pot restraints all the time, I don’t always release the gimbal latch — if conditions are calm, particularly in anchorages, it’s easier to have a stove that stays in one place.
+While I use my pot restraints all the time, I don’t always release the gimbal latch.
+If conditions are calm, particularly in anchorages, it’s easier to have a stove that stays in one place.

 In using a gimbaled stove, there are two important points:

-- The gimbal is simply a balance point — if the weight on both sides isn’t equal, the stove will tilt towards the heavier side and won’t keep the cooking surface flat.
+- The gimbal is simply a balance point.
+If the weight on both sides isn’t equal, the stove will tilt towards the heavier side and won’t keep the cooking surface flat.

 Thus, if conditions are rough, you need to check the swing of the stove before using it.
 Release the latch and watch the stove swing for several minutes, preferably through the worst movement the boat is experiencing.
 If the stove crashes into the wall , forget about cooking and find something cold to eat.

 Second, you’ll have to equalize the weight on both sides of the pivot point.
-For example, if you want to cook something on a front burner, fill the teakettle or a saucepan with water and set it on an unlit back burner (using its pot restraints).
+For example, if you want to cook something on a front burner, fill the teakettle or a saucepan with water.
+Then set it on an unlit back burner (using its pot restraints).
 Adjust the amount of water until the stove is approximately level.
 This will also help keep the back of the stove from hitting the hull since the bottom of the stove won’t be jutting out to the back.

 When you are finished cooking, latch the stove again so that if conditions worsen the stove won’t hit the hull.